 Queen Alexandra Hospital

 Queen Alexandra Hospital is the acute district general hospital of the Portsmouth Hospitals NHS Trust.
 It is the amalgamation of three previous district general hospitals, re-commissioned into a Private Finance Initiative (PFI) in 2009.
-The hospital has approximately 1,250 inpatient beds, and has over 137,000 emergency attendances and over 429,000 outpatient attendances each year.
-There are 6,000 staff employed by the Trust and approximately a further 1,000 are employed by a provide provider in portering, cleaning, maintenance and catering services under a PFI arrangements.
-The trust has not yet applied for foundation status.
+The hospital has approximately 1,053 inpatient beds, and has over 140,000 emergency attendances each year.

 We’re wishing our Estates and Facilities colleagues a very happy #EstatesandFacilities Day!